 Oil brushes typically feature stiff natural or synthetic bristles, suited for working with the heavy texture of oil paint, and usually have long handles for painting at a distance.

-- Handling Oil Residue: Use specialized solvents like white spirit or brush cleaner.
-Linseed and other natural oils can be used, which are less harmful to you.
+• Handling Oil Residue: Use specialized solvents like white spirit or brush cleaner.
+Linseed Opens in a new tab.and other natural oils can be used, which are less harmful to you.

-- Remove Excess: It’s always good practice to wipe off the brush with a paper towel or piece of newspaper first.
+• Remove Excess: It’s always good practice to wipe off the brush with a paper towel or piece of newspaper first.

-- Cleaning Process: After removing the paint excess with paper and afterwards with a rag, then clean with a solvent followed by mild soap and warm water.
+• Cleaning Process: After removing the paint excess with paper and afterwards with a rag, then clean with a solvent followed by mild soap and warm water.

-- Avoid Detergents: Do not use household detergents as they can damage the bristles – if the oil painting dries you can try vinegar or this Winsor & Newton brush cleaner.
+• Avoid Detergents: Do not use household detergents as they can damage the bristles – if the oil painting dries you can try vinegar or this Winsor & Newton brush cleanerOpens in a new tab.

-For a more comprehensive explanation on how to clean your oil paint brushes, read How Do You Clean Oil Paint Brushes? in which we also discuss all the different cleaners you can use
+For a more comprehensive explanation on how to clean your oil paint brushes, read How Do You Clean Oil Paint Brushes?Opens in a new tab. in which we also discuss all the different cleaners you can use

 Environmental considerations When it Comes to Caring for Your Paint Brushes

 There are particular environmental considerations when it comes to the disposal of water and cleaning supplies used with oil painting.
-Although the toxicity of cadmium pigments is negligible, the solvents used for both cleaning and thinning oil painting shouldn’t be disposed of down the sink.
+Although the toxicity of cadmium pigments is negligibleOpens in a new tab., the solvents used for both cleaning and thinning oil painting shouldn’t be disposed of down the sink.

 If you need to use solvents, make sure they stay on the rag you are using to clean, and do not use them at the same time you use water.
 Also, don’t allow solvents to evaporate in an open container.
 Instead, use a sealable jar or metal container.